Translations of this article (older version): German

 47.5 preferred, but for frames with oversized seat tubes, the longer dimension may be needed, because the fat tube places the derailer mechanism farther to the right.

 Chainline may be adjusted at the rear wheel by rearranging spacers on the rear axle, and with a steel frame, also by re-spacing the rear dropouts to allow use of a longer or shorter rear axle.
-Adjustable hubs use conventional threaded axles, so you can increase the OLD spacing by removing the locknuts and adding spacer washers.
+Adjustable hubs use conventional threaded axles, so you can increase the OLD spacing by adding spacer washers under the locknuts.
 If the OLD is only a few mm greater, you can almost always use the same axle; otherwise, you may have to replace the axle, especially a quick-release axle.

 You will need to adjust the chainline when replacing a multi-speed freewheel or cassette body with a wider one.
 Then you will also have to re-dish the rear wheel, unless you are going to a a wider OLD and can add the same number of spacers on both sides.
 The wider OLD is better, as it will maintain the same front chainline, and the rear wheel will be stronger.
 A cassette with 8 or more sprockets should be used only with an OLD of 130 mm or greater.